ubirch/ubirch-protocol/README.md

 > Just like the TLS library in XDK, this is preliminary as the TRNG of the XDK is not enabled.
 > [See known issues](http://xdk.bosch-connectivity.com/xdk_docs/html/_known_issues.html).

+You will need to add a function with the signature `void randombytes(unsigned char *x,unsigned long long xlen);` to your code.  **Do not use the dummy function found in the NaCL library file named `randombytes.c`** It does not provide random numbers!

 ## Testing

 Tests are run using the [mbed](https://mbed.com) test infrastructure.
 They require python host tests.